 - Juliet Grist

 2018 Winner – Darrylin Gordon

 Darrylin is a Jaru cattlewoman from Halls Creek who is passionate about empowering local Aboriginal people and effecting positive change for the Kimberley region.
 She is working to develop a program aimed at delivering a work orientation and mentoring program at Lamboo Station, in which participants can connect to country, learn invaluable life skills and gain financial independence.
 Ms Gordon hopes her program can provide employment opportunities to the young people of the Kimberley.

 - Carol Redford

-Tanya is developing a subsidised women's camp program to support women from regional WA.
-The program will focus on developing essential life skills such as leadership, trust, self-confidence and ambition.
-The camp will be an intense three-day experience where women would be able to experience the Camp Kulin activities.
+Tanya developed a subsidised women's camp program to support women from regional WA.
+The program focuses on developing essential life skills such as leadership, trust, self-confidence and ambition.
+The camp is an intense three-day experience where women will be able to experience the Camp Kulin activities.